Trey-Gaines/TableTip/README.md

   - WidgetKit
   - MapKit

-Put in the Table Bill (all bills combined at the table), amount of people at the table, and it'll give the tip everyone should leave on their respective bill, among other things.
+Put in the Bill (if alone: personal bill, if group: combined bills), amount of people at the table, and it'll give the tip you should leave on the bill(s), among other things.

-Stats are only based on meals you've had alone